strubleca/ka-limited-infection/README.md

 A few design decisions are made:
 * An acceptable range of users to infect is specified.
-It is assumed the minimum and maximum number of users is provided correctly.
+It is assumed the minimum and maximum numbers of users are provided correctly.
 * Infecting whole components first is desirable.
 This keeps all coaches and students in sync with their feature sets.
 This process continues until the acceptable range is achieved or it is not possible to